PrestaShop/ps_wirepayment/README.md

-# Wire payment
+# PIX Payment (payment system from Brazil Central Bank)

 ## About

-Accept wire payments by displaying your account details during the checkout.
+Accept PIX payments by displaying your PIX Key during the checkout.

 ## Multistore compatibility